PhilanthroLab/AAAS-Auth-Demo/readme.md

 setup an nginx or apache server to the ```public``` folder

+## Use Cases

+When a user is a member

+/user_member

+When a user is not a member

+/user_not_member

+When a user is an author

+/user_author

 ## Usage
 The JS SDK can be found in the ```public/sdk``` folder.